mholt/curl-to-go/README.md

 #### Will you consider supporting *this-or-that* flag?

 curl has like a bajillion options, so don't expect all of them to be implemented; just the most common/important ones to stub out code from API samples and docs, etc. But feel free to open an issue or submit a pull request!
+To request a new flag, please provide the equivalent Go code.